Introduction to Social Media Marketing Platform

 1. Using Social media for both personal and business purposes

-The mistake comes in two ways- one, using personal social media account to boost business and two, using the Social media marketing platform pages created for business to air personal views and sharing controversial or sensational posts.
+The mistake comes in two ways- one, using personal social media account to boost business and two, using the Social media marketing platform pages created for business to air personal views and share controversial or sensational posts.

 In both cases, the entrepreneur loses out as the business focus is lost, and whatever time and effort is devoted to it does not produce results.
-Those unfamiliar with the nuances of social media postings for business could deploy social media experts on a part-time basis or full-time basis or get the content writers or editors trained in Social media marketing strategies.
+Those unfamiliar with the nuances of social media postings for business could deploy social media experts on a part-time or full-time basis or get content writers or editors trained in Social media marketing strategies.

-In the case of personal social media account used for business purposes, friends who are just looking for fun, sharing lighter moments, and maybe looking for some informative sharing of news, information, or trivia would not appreciate the mixing of business promotional images and postings.
+In the case of personal social media accounts used for business purposes, friends who are just looking for fun, sharing lighter moments, and maybe looking for some informative sharing of news, information, or trivia would not appreciate the mixing of business promotional images and postings.

 2. Airing political and religious views